bag3318/RockPaperScissors/docs/Code.md

 **The master code will look like this:**

-> Note: the code is an executable and from my [RubyGem](https://rubygems.org/gems/PlayRockPaperScissorsGame)
+> Note: the code is a Ruby executable and from my [RubyGem](https://rubygems.org/gems/PlayRockPaperScissorsGame)

 [//]: # (`$ rps`)
 [//]: # (`> rps`)